-C. Planning and oversight.
+- C. Planning and oversight.
 For purposes of the Plan, "Responsible Administrators" shall mean, for Match High School ("MHS"), the Executive Directors or principals or his or her designee; for Match Middle School ("MMS"), the School Directors and Deans of Students or his or her designee; for Match Next, the principal or his or her designee; and for Match Community Day ("MCD"), the principal, assistant principal, Director of Operations or his or her designee.
-Responsibility for various aspects of the plan will be taken by the following administrators:

-1) Receiving reports on Bullying - Each school's Responsible Administrator

-2) Collecting and analyzing building- and/or school-wide data on Bullying to assess the present problem and to measure improved outcomes - Each school's Responsible Administrator

-3) Creating a process for recording and tracking incident reports, and for accessing information related to Targets (as defined in Section VIII, below) and Aggressors (as defined in Section VIII, below) - Each school's Responsible Administrator

-4) Planning for the ongoing professional development that is required by the law - Each school's Responsible Administrator

-5) Planning supports that respond to the needs of Targets and Aggressors - Each school's Responsible Administrator

-6) Choosing and implementing the curricula that the school or district will use - Each school's Responsible Administrator

-7) Developing new or revising current policies and protocols under the Plan, including an Acceptable Use Policy, and designating key staff to be in charge of implementation of them - Each school's Responsible Administrator

-8) Amending student and staff handbooks and codes of conduct - Each school's Responsible Administrator

-9) Leading the parent or family engagement efforts and drafting parent information materials - Each school's Responsible Administrator school to serve a large number of English language learners.
+Responsibility for various aspects of the plan will be taken by the following administrators: - 1) Receiving reports on Bullying Each school's Responsible Administrator - 2) Collecting and analyzing building- and/or school-wide data on Bullying to assess the present problem and to measure improved outcomes Each school's Responsible Administrator - 3) Creating a process for recording and tracking incident reports, and for accessing information related to Targets (as defined in Section VIII, below) and Aggressors (as defined in Section VIII, below) Each school's Responsible Administrator - 4) Planning for the ongoing professional development that is required by the law Each school's Responsible Administrator - 5) Planning supports that respond to the needs of Targets and Aggressors Each school's Responsible Administrator - 6) Choosing and implementing the curricula that the school or district will use Each school's Responsible Administrator - 7) Developing new or revising current policies and protocols under the Plan, including an Acceptable Use Policy, and designating key staff to be in charge of implementation of them Each school's Responsible Administrator - 8) Amending student and staff handbooks and codes of conduct Each school's Responsible Administrator - 9) Leading the parent or family engagement efforts and drafting parent information materials Each school's Responsible Administrator - 10) Reviewing and updating the Plan each year, or more frequently Each school's Responsible Administrator - D. Priority statement: The mission of Match is to prepare Boston children students to succeed in college and beyond, in particular, those who would be the first in their families to earn a college degree.
+We intend school to serve a large number of English language learners.
 To that end, we are committed to providing all students with a safe learning environment that is free from Bullying, including Cyberbullying (as defined in Section VIII, below).
 This commitment is an integral part of our comprehensive efforts to promote learning, and to prevent and eliminate all forms of Bullying and other harmful and disruptive behavior that can impede the learning process.

-10) Reviewing and updating the Plan each year, or more frequently - Each school's Responsible Administrator

-D. Priority statement: The mission of Match is to prepare Boston children students to succeed in college and beyond, in particular, those who would be the first in their families to earn a college degree.
-We intend this